golang/vscode-go/README.md

 ### Set up your environment

 Read about [Go code organization](https://golang.org/doc/code.html) to learn how to configure your environment.
 This extension works in both [GOPATH](docs/gopath.md) and [module](docs/modules.md) modes.
-We suggest using modules, as they are quickly becoming the new standard in the Go community.
+We suggest using modules, as they are the new standard and become default from go 1.16 (to be released in early 2021).

 Here are some additional resources for learning about how to set up your Go project: